bbetstcw/standard-and-guidance/Content Adaptation Standard and Guidance/content-adaptation-standard-and-guidance.md

 Deleting the files from the Repo will not delete the corresponding pages in Azure.cn.
 To delete the pages, the corresponding HTML should be deleted from the storage.
 Deleting pages should be deleted from PPE storage right after the md files is deleted in stage branch, in case that other team members are doing QA in PPE.

-Pages could be deleted from Production storage only after Dev team and Marketing team's confirmation.
+Pages could be deleted from Production storage only after Josephine and Marketing team's confirmation.